SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/Image_Processor.md

    subsequent nodes via the `{agent1Output}` variable.
 This method is ideal for workflows that require precise, controlled injection of the image content into a later prompt.

-2. **Message Injection (`addAsUserMessage: true`)**: This is the most common and powerful method.
+2. **Message Injection (`addAsUserMessage: true`)**: This is the most common method.
 When `addAsUserMessage` is set to `true`, the node performs an additional action: it creates a **single new user message** containing the *entire aggregated string* of descriptions and inserts it directly into the conversation history (just before the user's last message).
-This makes the descriptions a seamless part of the chat log, easily accessible to any subsequent node that processes the conversation history (e.g., using `lastMessagesToSendInsteadOfPrompt`).
+This makes the descriptions part of the chat log, easily accessible to any subsequent node that processes the conversation history (e.g., using `lastMessagesToSendInsteadOfPrompt`).

 -----